-Judge dismisses Sarah Palin's New York Times libel lawsuit
+Judge to dismiss Sarah Palin's New York Times libel lawsuit

 In court on Monday, US District Judge Jed Rakoff said he planned to order that the lawsuit be dismissed, saying Ms Palin's team had failed to prove the newspaper was aware the information was false or that it acted recklessly by publishing it.

-In an unusual move, however, Mr Rakoff said that the jury deliberations - which began Friday - would be allowed to continue.
+In an unusual move, however, Mr Rakoff said the jury deliberations - which began Friday - would be allowed to continue.
 He said that with an appeal from Ms Palin's legal team likely, an appeals court "would greatly benefit from knowing how the jury would decide it".

 Ms Palin had previously signalled a willingness to appeal if she lost the case in court and would potentially challenge New York Times v Sullivan, a 1964 Supreme Court cases that establishes how much "actual malice" a public figure needs to prove defamation legally.